PatrickJS/angular2-server-rendering/README.md

 # angular2-example-isomorphic
 WIP: isomorphic angular2

-Until I get the `Compiler` working I have the server point to the `app.js` with a mini template engine.
-Please switch back to `app_server.js` in `./index.js` to use the angular2 version where I'm having problems creating the `Compiler`
+I need to grab the InnerHtml.
+I have the component compiled

 ## Build